 The primary difference between fostering and adoption is that fostering is usually temporary.
 As a foster parent, you are in the role of a parent but ultimately, the local authority and the child’s birth parents have responsibility for the child, though you may share some decision-making capabilities.
 When you adopt a child on the other hand, you have full parental responsibility and the child is a permanent member of your family.

+So, should you choose to foster or adopt?
 Let’s look at the differences between being assessed and approved as a foster parent and an adoptive parent.

 Foster parent approval

 There are five requirements to be approved as a foster carer:

 - You must have a spare bedroom for each foster child

 - You should be at least 21 years old

 - A social worker must provide a recommendation to the foster panel

 - Must have lived in the UK for a minimum of one year